Lu31416/lean_pub_cbds/README.md

 # lean_pub_cbds
-# This is a repository for write code of the course CBDS
+# This is a repository made during the course CBDS
+#